-French mirrors are classic, versatile decorative elements at home in any room.
+French gold leaf mirrors are classic, versatile decorative elements at home in any room.

-Decorating advice often given to those furnishing a first home is not to rush and buy just to fill a space.
+Decorating advice often given to those furnishing a first home is not to rush: don’t buy just to fill a space.
 It’s better to wait, saving to buy better quality pieces adaptable not only to location but style.
-Antique gold leaf mirrors fall gracefully into this category.
-Aged to perfection, the patina on this wide frame is hard to miss.
+Antique and vintage gold leaf mirrors fall gracefully into this category.
+Aged to perfection, the patina on the wide frame [top] is hard to miss.
 The beaded trim along the glass adds another layer of detail.
 What a beautiful way to start and end each day.

 This grand version makes an elegant statement behind an Empire tub.
 A mirror this size is ideal to generate an illusion of space.